anooptomar1/BasketGameWithARKit/README.md

 # BasketGameWithARKit

 BasketGameWithARKit is an Augmented Reality shooting game built using Apple's ARKit + Scenekit frameworks.
-This project is an exercise for me to learn about the new iOS 11 updates and Swift.
+This project is an exercise for me to learn about ARKit.

 Onurcan YURT